WWII German FG42

 Manually fully cycle / eject the 7.92mm dummy bullets.

 In very good working condition.
-Some minor scuff marks (please see photos above)
+Used with some scuff marks (please see photos above)

 Includes copy of original instructions, 5x Real look/size dummy 7.92mm bullets, 20rd magazine, bayonet.
 No original box.